k-mack/k-mack.github.io/content/post/20211223-tips-for-writing-docs.md

 I joined the company after finishing my master's thesis, which I wrote in LaTeX.
-I was accustomed to treating documentation like code: use a toolchain to transform source files to an output format, automate the process with GNU Make, and committing changes to version control.
+I was accustomed to treating documentation like code: use a toolchain to transform source files to an output format, automate document generation (e.g., with GNU Make), and commit changes to version control.
 My brain was wired to think about content first and its presentation second (e.g., `*.cpp -> *.o -> {libmylib.a, libmylib.so}`).

-After the company made the move to Git and when Markdown became a hit with the staff, teams started to use markup formats to write software documentation.
+After the company made the move to Git and when Markdown became a hit with the staff, teams started to use markup languages to write software documentation.
 Contributors were branching and merging edits to Markdown files in Git.
 Each change to the Markdown files could be easily seen via `git diff` and `git show`.
 It was contributor-friendly,
 and the world seemed right and just :P.
 The last step was to convert the final, peer-reviewed Markdown content into a Word document.
-Tools like pandoc were found to be helpful here.
+Tools like pandoc were found to be helpful for this.
 As time went on, things kept getting better: customers became more open to PDF and HTML, teams moved from Markdown to Asciidoctor to create richer documents,